orbittwz/JustEnoughResources/README.md

 ## Coloring Rules:
 *	There are four colors of which the mod decides - gray , yellow, green and blue.
-*	if there are no resources at all, gray is used.
+*	If there are no resources at all, gray is used.
-*	if there some resources but not all, yellow is used.
+*	If there some resources but not all, yellow is used.
-*	if there are resources, green is used.
+*	If there are resources, green is used.
-*	if there are more than twice the resources, blue is used.
+*	If there are more than twice the resources, blue is used.

 ## Compatibility:
 * This mod is currently stable, tested it many times.